gmum/graph-representations/configs/README.md

 python make_configs.py
 ```

-In the study, we optimised model hiperparameters using random search.
+In the study, we optimised model hyperparameters using random search.
 The same set of 100 architectures was used for experiments on graph convolutional neural networks and D-MPNN.
 This set is comprised of the following architectures: